bediger4000/utf8validator/README.md

 (10xxxxxx pattern bytes) appear in the proper number.
 [Such a program](r2.go) can return false at the first incorrect byte prefix.
 It's much harder for this program to synchronize after a bad encoding.
-It also turns out to require about as much code, and it's code that looks error-prone.
+It also turns out to require about as much code, even though it does less.
+It's also code that looks error-prone.

 ## Interview Analysis